 The policy must include at least a) - e) in the standard intent above.
+Documented evidence will be required.

 2.3.2.4 There is a documented procedure known to the personnel for reporting defects.

 Compliance will be measured during personnel interviews.